Mumbai Metro: Lines

-Expected Daily Ridership: 10.5 Lakh (1,050,000)

-Rolling Stock: BEML

-This corridor is entirely built underground, and is 33.50 km long, with 27 stations.
-The metro line will connect the Cuffe Parade business district in the south of Mumbai with SEEPZ and Aarey in the north.
-It will also pass through the Domestic and International airports of Mumbai, for which the airport operator (GVK) has promised an equity infusion of ₹777 crore.
+A fully underground section of the metro, Line 3 is 33.50 km long, and has 27 stations.
+The line connects the Cuffe Parade business district in the south of Mumbai with SEEPZ and Aarey in the north.
+It also passes through the Domestic and International terminals of Mumbai Airport, for which the airport operator (GVK) has promised an equity infusion of ₹777 crore.